MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/quality-item-sampling.md

 9. Close the page.

 > [!NOTE]
 > The *Quality management for warehouse processes* feature provides additional item sampling capabilities.
 It adds a concept of *item sampling scope* and the ability to define a full license plate as the quantity specification.
-If you have enabled this feature, then see [Quality management for warehouse processes](../quality-management-for-warehouses-processes.md) for details.
+If you have enabled this feature, then see [Quality management for warehouse processes](quality-management-for-warehouses-processes.md).

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]